sferna10/Logo_designer/README.md

 ## Description

-The application helps customize logos and save them as an SVG file that is dynamically generated from a user’s input using Inquirer package and npm.
+The application helps customize logos and save them as an SVG file that is dynamically generated from a user’s input using the Inquirer package and npm.

 ## Table of Contents